bfioritto/typeburrito/about.md

 Designers have both expertise and gaps in their knowledge that differ widely from one designer to the next.
 We're continually learning new skills and honing our craft.
 I hope this site will be a resource and a source of inspiration as you deepen your knowledge and practice of typography.

-When I'm not scrutinizing serifs, I'm running after my toddler son, "helping" my husband cook dinner, going for walks, singing in a choir, renovating my house, and binge-watching House of Cards.
+When I'm not scrutinizing serifs, I'm running after my toddler son, helping (er, watching) my husband cook dinner, going for walks, singing in a choir, renovating my house, and binge-watching House of Cards.

 <h3>Why Type Burrito?</h3>